BoredFishRE/groovecoastercontroller/README.md

 # This is a WIP as I refine things.
 Don't use the stick tubes from the CAD, they didn't convert well.

+# WARNING!!!
+On the PCB, ground for the joysticks is pin 5, the pin on the connector all the way to the right.
+Your joystick may come with ground as pin 1, please make note of this.

 * Original readme included in seperate file for anyone wanting to follow the original Teensy instructions, though I don't suggest it.